VivekG421302/Bill-Hive/README.md

 - **Excel Import for Items** — on the Items page, **Download Template** gives you a ready-to-fill `.xlsx` with the exact columns Bill-Hive expects (Name, SKU, EAN, Item Number, Brand, Cost, Price, Discount %, Tax %, Opening Stock, Track Stock). **Import Excel** reads a filled-in copy back in; any brand name in the sheet that doesn't already exist in Your Brands is created automatically.
 - **Print Setup** — in Settings, choose the font weight (Normal/Bold/Extra Bold) and paper width (58mm/80mm) used for every printed and previewed bill, with **Preview Dummy Bill** / **Print Dummy Bill** buttons to test your settings before saving.
 The company logo always prints/previews in black & white.
 - **Your Data** — company name, GST number, address, contact info and a 4:1 logo, shown centered in the app header and at the top of every printed bill.
 The page is view-only by default; tap the pencil icon to edit.
-- **Settings** — thank-you message pool (randomly picked per bill if notes are left blank), terms & conditions footer, currency symbol, full JSON export/import, a "Danger Zone" full data reset, and a **Database Configuration** panel reserved for a future cloud/DB sync feature (currently local-storage only, clearly labelled "Coming soon").
+- **Settings** — thank-you message pool (randomly picked per bill if notes are left blank), terms & conditions footer, currency symbol, **Menu Position** (move the sidebar/hamburger menu to the left or right of the screen), **Accent Color** picker (re-tints buttons, links and the app's logo marks, and travels with Export/Import), **Screen Saver** (idle overlay after a configurable number of minutes — any click or key press exits it), full JSON export/import, a "Danger Zone" full data reset that now requires typing **delete** to confirm, and a **Database Configuration** panel reserved for a future cloud/DB sync feature (currently local-only, clearly labelled "Coming soon").
+Every button on the Settings page uses a border-filled style whose fill and text colors swap on hover.
 - **PWA** — installable as a standalone app on desktop (Chrome/Edge) and Android.
 Offline-capable via service worker.
 Install button appears in the sidebar automatically when the browser supports it.
 - **Dark / Light mode**, toggled from the sidebar and remembered across visits.
-- **Right-side sidebar navigation** (hamburger menu on the right of the header); the header itself shows only your centered company logo (4:1 banner) — no navbar clutter.
+- **Configurable sidebar navigation** (hamburger menu + sidebar panel; left or right of the header, your choice in Settings); the header itself shows only your centered company logo (4:1 banner) — no navbar clutter.
+The footer logo always mirrors the header logo exactly.
+- **Row-click-to-view** — on the Your Brands and Suppliers pages, clicking anywhere on a card/row opens a read-only detail view with its own top-level Edit / Delete / Print buttons (more pages will adopt this pattern going forward).

 ## Getting started